-- The device is confiscated immediately and given to Reception who will add a negative point on Class Charts and log a Headteacher Detention. - Reception will inform parents/ carers that the device has been confiscated and of the next stage. - Parents will be asked to collect the device from Reception 1 week later.
-If a parent is unable to collect the device at this time the device will be stored securely until they can. - This may result in the student receiving a permanent ban from bringing their device to school for the remainder of the academic year.
+- The device is confiscated immediately and given to Reception who will add a Negative Point on Class Charts and log a Headteacher Detention. - Reception will inform parents/ carers that the device has been confiscated and of the next stage. - Parents will be asked to collect the device from Reception by 4pm on that day.
+If a parent is unable to collect the device at this time the device will be stored securely until they can. - This will result in the student receiving a permanent ban from bringing their device to school for the remainder of the academic year.